As per Michael Faraday, electric current can be generated by a magnetic field.

 Materials of Construction:

 Liners: Ceramic, neoprene, Polyurethane, Rubber, Teflon, Vitreous Ceramic kynar.
-Electrodes: Platinum, Hastelloy C, Stainless Steel, Tantalum, Tungsten carbide, Monel, Nickel.
+Electrodes: Platinum, Hastelloy C, Stainless Steel, Tantalum, Tungsten carbide, Monel, and Nickel.

 - No moving parts which are prone to wear & unreliability.